stevejay/artfullylondon-web-admin/README.md

 ## Limitations

-- I can't use a graphql/gql file loader in babel or webpack as Storybook doesn't pick it up.
+I was unable to use a graphql/gql file loader with Babel or Webpack as Storybook does not pick it up.

 ## Troubleshooting